symbol/symbol-docs/source/getting-started/first-application.rst

 This guide will take you through the |codename| development cycle.
 First, we will architect our solution combining some built-in features available in |codename|, such as :doc:`Mosaics <../concepts/mosaic>` and :doc:`Accounts <../concepts/account>`.
-Then, you will record your first transaction on the blockchain.
+Then, we will record a first transaction on the blockchain.

 **********
 Background